 If you're looking for ideas, this is a huge list of dares that includes everything from "lick the floor" to "bark like a dog" for dares.
 At the end of the list, there's also a list of questions you can ask if the player chooses "truth."

 08 of 19

 09 of 19

-You don't need to buy the game Pictionary to play it at your next party.
+Pictionary is a fun drawing game to play with adults and kids alike for a small party of mixed ages.
+Drawing abilities don't have to count for this game and in fact, the worse someone draws, the more hilarious the game becomes.
+But, you don't need to buy the game Pictionary to play it at your next party.
 You can easily make up your own cards and set up a big drawing area that will be a hit with your guests.

 There are five types of Pictionary included traditional, family, education, themed, and partner as well as a word list.
 All these options mean that you can choose the one your guests will like the most.

 This game of Kiss Marry Kill is a less personal touch on the original game because you use fictional characters or celebrities for your choices.
 You get to decide who you will kiss, marry, or kill.

 There are a ton of ideas here as well as tips for coming up with your own lists.